**Under contruction**

 Summer of 1888, Borough Council purchased a lot near the railroad intersection on North Main Street that would house the newly organized Sellersville Volunteer Fire Company.
 By October, the new 24' X 44' firehouse, frequently refered to as "Firemen's Hall", was completed.
 The first floor was used to store fire apparatus and the second floor was used for company meetings and Borough Council Chambers.
 Years later in 1894, a two-story addition was constructed off the rear of the building, housing three jail cells on the first floor and new Borough Council Chambers on the second.

 In the 1920's, the original 1888 firehouse was quickly being outgrown.
 In January 1925 the Ladies Auxillary, organized in January 1910 to support the Fire Department, purchased a lot of land on Main Street next to the Northeast Branch of the Perkiomen Creek to construct a new firehouse.
 The new firehouse was more centrally located in town to better serve the growing southern part of the Borough.
 Construction began in the summer of 1927 on a new two story brick building measuring 32' X 98' was completed in the summer of 1928.
 The first floor had three apparatus bays to the left, a social room for members in the center, and 2 storefronts to the right.
 On the second floor there was a large social hall and kitchen.
-The building was expanded twice in the 1950s as well as 1964.
-The building was eventually razed in 1996 to make way for the Department's current building.

 By 1997 construction was completed on the larger, state of the art firehouse that was able to suit the growing Department's needs.
 The new firehouse was constructed further back from Main Street than the previous firehouse, provided a larger banquet hall and kitchen for rentals, club room for the members, and larger pull-thru apparatus bays.